Maaack/Godot-Game-Template/README.md

         4. Save the scenes.

-    2. Project-wide, with `Extras/`.
+    2. Project-wide, with `extras/`.

+        1. Go to `Project > Project Settings… > Autoload`.
+        2. Make sure `UISoundControllerAutoload` is listed.
+            1. Note: It does not need a global variable enabled.
+        3. Close the window.
-        1. Open `UISoundControllerAutoload.tscn`.
+        4. Open `UISoundControllerAutoload.tscn`.
-        2. Select the `UISoundController` node.
+        5. Select the `UISoundController` node.
-        3. Add audio streams to the various UI node events.
+        6. Add audio streams to the various UI node events.
-        4. Save the scene.
+        7. Save the scene.
-        5. Go to `Project > Project Settings… > Autoload`.
-        6. Enable `UISoundControllerAutoload`.
-        7. Close the window.

 5. Update the game credits / attribution and license.

-    1. Keep, update, or remove `LICENSE.txt`.
+    1. Keep, update, or remove `res://LICENSE.txt`.
-    2. Copy `ATTRIBUTION_example.md` over `ATTRIBUTION.md`.
+    2. Copy `res://ATTRIBUTION_example.md` over `res://ATTRIBUTION.md`.
-    3. Update `ATTRIBUTION.md` with “Game Name” credits, following the example.
+    3. Update `res://ATTRIBUTION.md` with “Game Name” credits, following the example.
+    4. Open `Credits.tscn`.
+    5. Select the `Credits` node.
+    6. Update the `Attribution File Path` to `res://ATTRIBUTION.md`.
-    4. Reload `Credits.tscn` scene to apply changes from `ATTRIBUTION.md`.
+    7. Reload `Credits.tscn` scene to apply changes from `res://ATTRIBUTION.md`.

 ### Existing Project

-For an existing project, just copy over the `App/` folder (optionally the `Extras/` folder, as well).
+For an existing project, developers can copy the contents of the `addons/` folder into their project.
+This will be the case when installing the application from the *plugin* version in the Godot Asset Library.